 An inherited nervous system disorder.
 The rare disorder neurofibromatosis 2 increases the risk of meningioma and other brain tumors.

 Obesity.
-A high BMI (body mass index) is an established risk factor for many types of cancers, and a higher prevalence of meningiomas among obese persons has been observed in several large studies.
+A high body mass index (BMI) is an established risk factor for many types of cancers, and a higher prevalence of meningiomas among obese people has been observed in several large studies.
 But the relationship between obesity and meningiomas is not clear.